bitovi/academy/src/typescript/3-types.md

 });
 ```

+### Verify solution

-Run the following to verify your solution:
+✏️ Run the following to verify your solution:

 ```shell
 npm run 2a-types
 ```

-### What you need to know

-You know everything already.
-You got this.
-Go you!

 ### The solution

 <details>
 <summary>Click to see the solution</summary>

+✏️ Update `2a-fix-errors.ts` to look like:

 ```typescript
 let isLoading: boolean = true;